neuthral/ipfscrape/readme.md

 ## IPFScrape

+run to scrape website and pin in your ipfs repository + output the links tino links.txt file `./run.sh https://html-link >> links.txt`

 ![GIF of usage](preview.gif)

 Takes a URL (webpage), downloads all the contents (css, images, scripts needed) for a page and dumps it into IPFS, providing you with a public link and a local link.
 Use for making quick copies of websites or permanent copies that you can send to friends.